The Falling of King Saul

 King Saul was humble and filled by the Spirit of God at the beginning of his reign.
 And the Lord gave him many victories over Israel’s enemies.
 But slowly the spirit of pride started to grow in his heart which led him to rebellion and disobedience to God’s commands.

 His final major fall took place when he failed to eliminate all of the Amalekites and their livestock as commanded by God (1 Samuel 15:3).
-He fell from God’s grace by disobeying Him, and saving the life of King Agag, saving some of the stock, and lying to Samuel that the people are the ones that saved the animals (1 Samuel 15).
+He fell from God’s grace when he disobeyed His instructions and saved the life of King Agag, saved some of the stock, and lied to Samuel that the people are the ones that saved the animals (1 Samuel 15).

 Samuel mourned God’s rejection to Saul but the Lord told him that He has found a substitute to King Saul, a man in the house of Jesse.
 And Samuel went secretly to anoint David to be king (1 Samuel 16:1-13).
 Finally, God’s spirit left Saul and an evil spirit took over him (1 Samuel 16:14).
 Saul became more depressed and discouraged with time and could no longer lead the Israelites to battle the enemies.